heussgod/gcp-healthcare-ml-case-study/README.md

 # Healthcare Readmission Risk on Google Cloud (End-to-End)

-This project is a portfolio-grade, end-to-end healthcare ML system built on Google Cloud.
+This project is a healthcare ML system built on Google Cloud.
-It predicts 30-day readmission risk and demonstrates Professional ML Engineer skills across data prep, feature engineering, training, evaluation, deployment, serving, and monitoring.
+It predicts 30-day readmission risk and demonstrates Professional ML Engineer skills I learned like data prep, feature engineering, training, evaluation, deployment, serving, and monitoring.

 ## What This Shows